Sue McIntosh

-Sue McIntosh (née Menlove; born 1946) is an Australian television actress, presenter and journalist.
+Sue McIntosh (née Menlove) is an Australian television actress, presenter and journalist.

 Career

 During the 1960s and 1970s, McIntosh was an actress who worked in British and Australian television.
 Her early credits include a 1965 episode of The Benny Hill Show from its run on BBC Television, Where the Bullets Fly (1966) and hosting the children's show Adventure Island from 1969 to 1972.

 In the 1970s she also featured on The Paul Hogan Show, The Graham Kennedy Show, The Ernie Sigley Show, The Don Lane Show, The Mike Walsh Show and The Ted Hamilton Show.
 Later she was the host of Take 5 and You Me and Education.

 Her acting credits include Matlock Police, Division 4, Homicide and Prisoner.

 McIntosh was also a news presenter on ABC News Victoria.

 During the early 2000 period McIntosh made a much long-awaited return to TV with her own community TV based show from Melbourne titled Sue McIntosh Presents (2001-2002) where she interviewed a number of showbiz friends whom she has been friends with over the years, her most noted guest being Olivia Newton-John during 2001.